 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

 Eddie Brock (Tom Hardy) is a respected journalist.
-His many fans know they can count on him to discovsr the skeletons in the closet of whatever person or organization he is reporting on.
-He is known to push the envelope but, when he is investigating innovative scientist Carlton Drake (Riz Ahmed), he pushes the envelope too far.
+His many fans know they can count on him to discover the skeletons in the closets of whatever person or organization he is investigating.
+He is known to push the envelope, but when he is investigating innovative scientist Carlton Drake (Riz Ahmed), he pushes the envelope too far.
 This time the risk costs him his job, his reputation, and his relationship with the woman he loves.

-Determined to set things right, Eddie breaks into Drake’s lab but inadvertently comes into contact with an alien symbiote known as Venom.
-This symbiote is wreckless, powerful, hungry and turns Eddie’s life upside down (as if it was not already).
+Determined to set things right, Eddie breaks into Drake’s lab, but inadvertently comes into contact with an alien symbiote known as Venom.
+This symbiote is reckless, powerful, hungry, and it turns Eddie’s life upside down.
 Carlton Drake will do anything to get his symbiote back, but Venom has found a perfect match in his new host, Eddie.
 The two make unlikely allies.
-Eddie is just trying to survive with as few casualties as possible and it seems like nothing can stand in Venom’s way, but Carlton Drake is a desperate man with vast resources and there is no way of knowing what he has up his sleeve.
+Eddie is just trying to survive with as few casualties as possible, and it seems like nothing can stand in Venom’s way.
+However, Carlton Drake is a desperate man with vast resources and there is no way of knowing what he has up his sleeve.